respatialized/respatialized/content/not-a-tree.md

 What else is possible?
 Right now, code takes on the shape that Git repositories, and the software we use to interact with them, want it to take.
 Can we break code revision history and reuse out of the paradigm of discrete individual repositories?
 Is a distributed data structure like this enough to make the distinction between "monolithic" and "microservice-oriented" code obsolete?

 I'm definitely interested in where this could lead, but I have to figure out how to create s-expressions from my prose first.

+_Oh, and by the way, the formal term for the structure that emerges from a properly implemented CRDT is a_ [monotonic semilattice](http://archagon.net/blog/2018/03/24/data-laced-with-history/). _Which, according to Christopher Alexander in the essay I quote above, is exactly the form required to capture the interdependent complexity of a city._

-<span class="f2 bold">Extensible Textual Notation, part 3</span>
+<span class="f2 b">Extensible Textual Notation, part 3</span>
 <span class="f4">2019-12-28</span>

 <span class="f3 b">Structure from text</span>